Sales Crediting: A Comprehensive Guide [2024 Edition]

 2. Sales Comp Plan Component Attribution

-Transactions must then be assigned to specific comp plan components based on pre-determined business rules.
+Transactions must then be assigned to specific comp plan components based on pre-determined sales crediting rules.
 Each comp plan component may have different eligibility requirements for a transaction.
 For example, a new product sales component may require a transaction to be flagged as a "New Customer" and contain a specific product code.
-Complex organizations may have 1000s of these rules that must be managed to execute sales compensation payouts.
+Complex organizations may have 1,000s of these sales crediting rules that must be managed to execute sales compensation payouts.

 3. Split / Multiplier Attribution